litmuschaos/litmus-docs/website/docs/user-guides/view-chaos-impact.md

 - **Hard Refresh:** To perform a refresh explicitly a hard refresh option is given to the user.

-- **View chaos metric info:** For the particular graph, if you want to view the chaos workflow-related information in the table then you may first expand the graph and hover over the specific chaos event to view all its workflow-related information.
+- **View chaos metric info:** For the particular graph, if you want to view the chaos chaos scenario -related information in the table then you may first expand the graph and hover over the specific chaos event to view all its chaos scenario -related information.

 - **Popout:** To open the particular graph in a modal.